 No, but alcohol tricks your brain into making unhealthy decisions.
-Time to arm yourself with knowledge to drink smarter.
+It’s time to arm yourself with the knowledge to drink smarter.
 By the way, a long term study with over 19,000 women showed drinkers tend to be less obese than non-drinkers as they age.

 We digest wine differently than food

 The interesting thing about calories in wine is that we digest them differently than food.
-Basically, our body stops what it’s doing and prioritizes alcohol calories first before addressing other calories (fat, carbs, sugar etc).
-Much of this work is done in the liver with enzymes.
+Our body stops what it’s doing and prioritizes alcohol calories first before addressing other calories (fat, carbs, sugar, etc.) The liver does this work with enzymes.